Sandcastle Waterpark: Current attractions

 The park has a total of 11 water slides.
 This includes five speed slides: Blue Tubaluba, Thunder Run, Tubers Towers, Cliffhangers, and Dragon's Den.
 It also includes three body slides: Lightning Express, Bombs Away, and Boardwalk Blasters.
 Other attractions at Sandcastle include a lazy river, the Mon-Tsunami wave pool, and several designated areas of water slides and water attractions designed specifically for children called Wet Willie's Waterworks, Mushroom Pool, and Tad Pool.
 A children's sandbox also exists on the premises.

 Former attractions

-The only water slide to be removed was a body slide known as Bermuda Triangle.
-It was replaced by Blue Tubaluba in 2002, which utilizes the same tower queue structure that Bermuda Triangle did.
+The only water slide to have been removed was a body slide known as Bermuda Triangle.
+It was replaced by Blue Tubaluba in 2002, which utilizes the same tower and queue structure that Bermuda Triangle previously did.

-Sandcastle previously offered a miniature golf course, a go-kart track and volleyball courts.
+The park previously offered a miniature golf course, a go-kart track and volleyball courts.
 These were replaced by Mon Tsunami in 1999, and Dragon's Den in 2010, respectively.
 The sand pit left over from the volleyball courts was repurposed into a sandbox for children.